KathanP19/learnwebscraping/README.md

 # learnwebscraping
-this are some web scrapers i built during learning web scraping
+this is a static_web scrapers i built during learning web scraping using beatifulsoap. it scraps color from https://en.wikipedia.org/wiki/List_of_colors:_A–F